Israel faces new vote as Netanyahu fails to form government

 However, he was looking over his shoulder at the Likud benches during the vote in what some commentators interpreted as concern about any last-minute revolt.
 Not a single Likud lawmaker wavered in voting for an election.

-With coalition-building potentially stretching into November after the new ballot, the uncertainty seems likely to delay further U.S. President Donald Trump’s forthcoming plan to resolve the Israeli-Palestinian conflict.
+With coalition-building potentially stretching into November once that election is over, the uncertainty seems likely to delay further U.S. President Donald Trump’s forthcoming plan to resolve the Israeli-Palestinian conflict.

+At the White House, Trump voiced regret at the political turmoil in Israel and praised Netanyahu, with whom he has been in lockstep in tough policy towards the Palestinians and Iran.

+“It’s too bad what happened in Israel.
+It looked like a total win for Netanyahu - who’s a great guy.
+He’s a great guy.
+And now they’re back in the debate stage and they’re back in the election stage,” Trump told reporters.

-The crisis arose - officially, at least - from a feud over military conscription between Netanyahu’s presumed allies: ex-defense minister and far-right secularist Avigdor Lieberman, and ultra-Orthodox Jewish parties.
+The crisis arose - officially, at least - from a feud over military conscription between Netanyahu’s presumed allies: ex-defence minister and far-right secularist Avigdor Lieberman, and ultra-Orthodox Jewish parties.

 Those parties want young religious scholars exempted en masse from mandatory national service.
 But Lieberman and many other Israelis say they should share the burden.

-Faced with the prospect of having to step aside at the end of a 42-day period to put together a government, Netanyahu instead drummed up support to dissolve the Knesset.
+Faced with the prospect of having to step aside at the end of a 42-day post-election period allowed for putting together a government, Netanyahu instead drummed up support to dissolve the Knesset.

-Netanyahu cast Lieberman, a settler in the occupied West Bank, as leftist for effectively blocking creation of a right-wing administration and said his erstwhile ally had been out to topple him.
+He cast Lieberman, a settler in the occupied West Bank, as a leftist for effectively blocking the creation of a right-wing administration and said his erstwhile ally had been out to topple him.

+In a dig that may foreshadow election campaign attack lines, Lieberman retorted that he lives in a settlement, whereas Netanyahu has a home in a Mediterranean beachfront suburb.

-“The man from Caesarea is accusing the man from Nokdim of being left-wing?”
-Lieberman, head of the Yisrael Beitenu party, asked at a news conference, naming the beachside suburb in where Netanyahu has a home and the settlement where he lives.
+“The man from Caesarea is accusing the man from Nokdim of being left-wing?” said Lieberman, head of the Yisrael Beitenu party.

-In Jerusalem, the White House team behind the Trump proposal, including his son-in-law Jared Kushner, held talks with Netanyahu but made no public comment about any timeframe for release of the plan.
+In Jerusalem, the White House team behind the Trump peace proposal, including the president’s son-in-law Jared Kushner, held talks with Netanyahu but made no public comment about any timeframe for release of the plan.

 “Even though we had a little event last night,” Netanyahu said, referring to the vote in parliament, “that’s not going to stop us - we’re going to keep working together.”